Lifelong Love of Learning?

 In a smaller and more private setting, it is far easier to gauge students’ understanding.
 Think about how much people are willing to pay to give their children an education at a top independent school, most of which have much smaller class sizes.

 Smaller group tuition classes allow tutors to more easily grasp their students’ levels of understanding.
-This allows action to take place quickly in response to concerns.
+This allows action to take place quickly in response to concerns and can help strengthen a love of learning, as well as lifelong learning.

 2. Students require more foundational support or a greater depth of understanding